derrynEdwards/udacitycloudformationproject/README.md

 ## Usage
 - Get your parameters ready in udagramparams-server-sample.json and udagramparams-network-sample.json parameters files.
+- Run the create.sh script with udagram-network.yml to create the CloudFormation network stack on your AWS Account first.
-- Run the create.sh script to create the CloudFormation stack on your AWS Account.
+- Run the create.sh script with udagram-servers.yml next to create the CloudFormation server stack on your AWS Account.

 ```./create.sh {stack-name} {template-file} {params-file}```